Skip to main content Skip to search Skip to main navigation

 • Number of participating clubs

-• Changes in the ratio of cadett/junior, boys/girls
+• Changes in the ratio of cadett/junior sailors and boys/girls

 • Frequency of hosting locations